ohashijr/elixir/README.md

 a	and	b  |		false	se a é false;	caso contrário, b. not a	   |	 	 false se	a	é	true;	caso contrário, true. a	&& b	 |	 	 b se	a	é true;	caso contrário,	a.
-	!a	   |	false se	a	é true;	caso contrário, true.

 Entrada         | Exemplo          |  Saída
 --------------- | ---------------- | ------------